sebytza23/Fast-No-Sync-Package-Manager/README.md

 # FNSPM (Fast No Sync Package Manager)

-A unified command-line interface for managing packages across multiple package managers (npm, yarn, pnpm, bun, and deno).
+A unified command-line interface for managing packages across multiple package managers (npm, yarn, pnpm, bun, and deno) with macOS optimization for iCloud sync and automatic package manager detection.

 ## Features